 Second, it puts pressure on the quarterback.

-When the quarterback goes to throw the hot read, a defensive lineman or defensive end will drop into the window of the quarterback, influencing a bad throw.
+When the quarterback goes to throw the hot read, a defensive lineman or defensive end will drop into the quarterback’s window, leading to a bad throw.

 Zone Pressure